Mary shook her head. “Are you kidding? I can’t do that. My customers would drop me in a heartbeat.”

 But people aren’t always qualified to choose the best product or service.
 They may not understand the specifications that make one option better than another.

 This provides you with an opportunity to teach them.
 As you do this, you become an authority.
 Producing content that educates your audience helps them make better buying decisions.
 It also positions you as an expert in your industry.
+A thirty-minute webinar, blog post, or how-to video on social media are examples of authority-building content.
+It isn’t the length or frequency that always matters, it’s the quality and depth of it.

 Step 3: Customization and Tiers